htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`MAX_CONCURRENT_UPLOADS`
-    This specifies the maximum number of simultaneous transfers of input files from the submit machine to execute machines.
+    This specifies the maximum number of simultaneous transfers of input files from the access point to execute machines.
 The limit applies to all jobs submitted from the same *condor_schedd*.
 The default is
     100. A setting of 0 means unlimited transfers.
 This limit currently does not apply to grid universe jobs.
 When